Slovak–Hungarian War order of battle: Slovakia: The situation of the Slovak Army

-Lieutenant-General Augustín Malár was responsible for the defence of the eastern border with Ruthenia.
+Lieutenant General Augustín Malár was responsible for the defence of the eastern border with Ruthenia (Carpatho-Ukraine).
 VI Corps, which he had inherited from the Czecho-Slovak Army, had already been seriously disrupted the previous autumn by the First Vienna Award, which had obliged it to abandon its border fortifications and remove its headquarters from Košice to Prešov.
-The Hungarian occupation of Ruthenia (Carpatho-Ukraine), where the garrison, the 12th Division, had come under VI Corps' jurisdiction, had further undermined it.
+The Hungarian occupation of Ruthenia, where the garrison, the 12th Division, had come under VI Corps' jurisdiction, had further undermined it.
 As VI Corps had largely been based among unreliable Hungarians and Ruthenes, it had a very high proportion of Czechs in its ranks.
 The 12th Infantry Division was involved in a fighting retreat back into eastern Slovakia over the period of March 14-18, but it then dissolved itself virtually completely as its Czech officers and men headed for home.

 Similarly, the regiments of the VI Corps' Slovak-based 11th and 17th Divisions, which should have had 2,000-3,000 men each, were only left with between 70 and 400 Slovaks apiece once all their Czechs had gone home.
 This left the eastern border virtually undefended.
 Therefore, Malár began to fill out his skeleton units with the reservists called up on March 15.

 At the same time, Generals Jurech and Imro, in the west of the country began to form units to support Malár as Slovak officers and conscripts began to return from Bohemia and Moravia, but their move to the east was delayed because roads and railways became crowded with Czech troops being repatriated in the opposite direction.
 The whole repatriation and reinforcement operation had to be organised by the various inexperienced and desperately overstretched Slovak staffs, especially that of Malár in Prešov.
 There was often bad feelings on both sides.
 One Slovak artillery officer detraining from Moravia was dismayed to be roundly abused at the station by a Slovak officer, who assumed from his rank that he must be a Czech.
 Some Czech troops sabotaged their equipment rather than let the Slovaks have it.
 Malár did manage to persuade a number of Czech officers to stay on temporarily to help Slovakia against the Hungarians, but the general confusion could not be adequately sorted out during the very brief period of hostilities with Hungary.